-One sided love is more common than many would like to believe or confess – it might actually be the most common form of love.
+One-sided love is more common than many would like to believe or confess – it might actually be the most common form of love.
 Every person – man or woman – has gone through this feeling: you are deeply attracted to someone, but the other person is not interested in you.
 The important thing to remember here is that one-sided love or attraction is not at all bad.
 And the people who go through it should not feel guilty about it.
-But they should be careful that their desire shouldn’t disrupt the life of their interest in any way.
+But they should be careful that their desire doesn’t disrupt the life of their interest in any way.
 If anything, they should try to channel their love to pursue something constructive and to make themselves better.

 12. Like Crazy (2011)

 Sometimes, conversations are unnecessary.
 Sometimes all you need is the company of the person you like, and that’s it.
 In ‘Like Crazy,’ Anna is a British exchange student who is deported from America, and her love Jacob spends most of his time away from her.
 But when they do meet, a wordless slow-dance is enough to rekindle the memories of all the sunsets they spent by the beach, the fun go-karting rides, the long walks, and their affection for each other.
 So pro-tip: before having the wordless date, do care to have some awesome regular dates to reminisce about.

 Read More: Best Marriage Movies of All Time

 11. Her (2013)

 Spike Jonze’s ‘Her’ is a groundbreaking romance film for more reasons than one.
 Its concept of intimacy with a sentient OS is futuristic and yet doesn’t seem so far-fetched given that technology is developing by leaps and bounds.
 A particularly poignant scene shows our protagonist on a beach trip with “Her,” where she plays him melodies, and he explains what sharing one’s life and growing with someone means.
 This shows that sometimes the key to a glorious date is interesting conversations with the right person.